Tshephang012/snakes_and_ladders/README.md

     index.html — The main webpage.
-    style.css — All the styles that make the board and pieces look nice. script.js — The game logic and animation code.
+    style.css — All the styles that make the board and pieces look nice. script.js — The game logic and animation code. gameplay image — Shows how the game is going to look like when launching it.